Graph similarity drives zeolite diffusionless transformations and intergrowth

-If the isomorphism between these structures is an indicator that they may be synthetically related, then new frameworks could potentially be accessed from known ones as parent structures, regardless of the final and initial CBUs.
-To investigate this possibility, we look for isomorphic pairs in hypothetical zeolite databases \cite{Pophale2011AMaterials,Deem2009ComputationalMaterials} which have energy above quartz (see Methods).
-When all pairwise combinations of 269,515 enumerated structures and the known zeolites are assessed with the isomorphism criterion, 3,446 different hypothetical frameworks are found to have a known isomorphic counterpart.
-Based on previous evidence of accessibility, we then suggest these structures could be the first candidates to explore the space of new zeolites.
-Fig. \ref{fig:histogram}a shows how these hypothetical zeolites relate to known ones in terms of frequency of isomorphism.
-The high number of polymorphs isomorphic to the APC/APD, DON, SAF, AWO/UEI, ATV/AHT and SIV may be related to the richness of graph-equivalent topologies that can be constructed using an orthorhombic unit cell within the search parameters used by Deem et al. \cite{Deem2009ComputationalMaterials} to design the zeolite cells.
-Furthermore, all of these crystals are better characterized by chains instead of just building blocks, whose regularity may play a role in the definition of the graph topology.
-In Fig. \ref{fig:histogram}b, we present the hypothetical zeolite PCOD8128559, which is graph isomorphic to the ATV zeolite.
-Despite their structural similarity, the distribution of rings are not exactly corresponded.
-Furthermore, PCOD8128559 has a slightly higher framework density (19.8 T atoms/1000 \AA$^3$) when compared to ATV (18.9 T atoms/1000 \AA$^3$).
+Since the topological similarity between two structures is a strong indicator that they may be related by intergrowth or diffusionless transformations, new frameworks could be accessed from known ones as parent structures.
+We looked for isomorphic pairs in hypothetical zeolite databases \cite{Deem2009ComputationalMaterials, Pophale2011AMaterials} which have energy above quartz.
+When all pairwise combinations of 269,515 enumerated structures and the known zeolites are assessed with the isomorphism criterion, 3,879 different hypothetical frameworks are found to have at least one known isomorphic counterpart.
+Based on previous evidence of accessibility, we suggest these structures would be strong candidates for the synthesis of novel zeolites.
+This list can be further refined according to their potential applications\cite{Lin2012InMaterials}, novelty, or availability of their parent frameworks.
+Fig. \ref{fig:soap_d}e shows how many hypothetical zeolites relate to known ones based on frequency of isomorphism.
+A high number of polymorphs are graph isomorphic with APC/APD, DON, SAF, AWO/UEI, *MRE, ATV/AHT and SIV.
+This may be related to the richness of graph-equivalent topologies that can be constructed using an orthorhombic unit cell within the search parameters used by Deem \textit{et al}.\cite{Deem2009ComputationalMaterials} to design the zeolite unit cells.
+Moreover, most of these crystals are better characterized by chains instead of just building blocks, whose regularity may play a role in the definition of the graph topology.